Top stories this week:

 Metro Bank Fined £16.7 Million for AML Failings | Spain’s Ex-Financial Crime Chief Arrested After €20 Million Found in His Home

 Welcome to this week's edition of the KYC Roundup, your gateway to the most impactful developments in the world of Anti-Money Laundering (AML) and financial crime.
-In the AML arena, Metro Bank was fined £16 for AML failings.
+In the AML arena, Metro Bank was fined £16.7 million for AML failings.
 Also, Spain’s ex-financial crime chief was arrested after €20 million was found in his home and FinCEN issued a warning over increasing AI fraud.

 In the fast-paced world of sanctions, the UN security council extended sanctions against Yemen.